vlayer-xyz/vlayer/book/src/features/time-travel.md

     </svg>
     Actively in Development
   </div>
-  <p>Currently, you can time travel to any past block.
-The proving code isn’t fully complete yet, so there may be limits on how far back you can go once it’s finished.
-In this version, a malicious user could fake time travel proofs.</p>
+  <p> Currently, it’s possible to time travel to any past block.
+However, this will change once the proving code is fully developed; limits may be introduced on how far back you can travel.
+Until this update is complete, a malicious prover could potentially create fake time travel proofs.</p>
 </div>

 ## Access to historical data